ninjapapa/SMV2/docs/user/schema_discovery.md

 data usable for SMV and Spark, we need to create the Schema file.
 SMV has a Schema discovery tool to help user quickly create it.

-## Where to put the Csv files

-SMV will look for `smv.inputDir` when it load the configuration(see [Application Configuration](app_config.md) for deatails).
-If multiple places defined the parameter, the order of priority from high to low is,

-* command line options
-* project user level config file (default: conf/smv-user-conf.props)
-* global user level config file (~/.smv/smv-user-conf.props)
-* app level config file (default: conf/smv-app-conf.props)

-If `smv.inputDir` is not specified, the default value will be a sub-dir of `smv.dataDir` with name `input`.
-`smv.dataDir` must be specified for each Smv application.

-Please note that in a cluster environment, the `smv.inputDir` and `smv.dataDir` might be on `HDSF`, hdfs command might be needed to setup the directory structures.

 ## Discover Schema from Shell

 Within the SMV Spark shell environment (see [Run Spark Shell](run_shell.md) for details), a